 The best cushioned running shoes will be whatever combination of soft and springy feels right to you.
 The tricky part is that this balance will feel different for people, depending on their size, weight, running gait, foot shape, and personal preferences.
 The running shoes featured in this guide all offer some sort of middle ground between soft and springy and are a good starting point in figuring out what you like best.
 We selected the Hoka Clifton 9 as the best overall cushioned running shoe because its cushion, fit, and performance will work well for many runners for everyday training.

 Will cushioned shoes help with knee or foot pain?

-Cushioned road running shoes may help with knee and foot pain if the shoes fit properly and if the pain stems from the impacts of running on pavement.
+Cushioned road running shoes may help with knee and foot pain if the shoes fit properly and if the pain stems from the impacts of running on hard surfaces.
 All sorts of things can lead to knee and foot pain, including issues with a running gait, training volume, strength imbalances, and genetics.
 If you’re experiencing knee and foot pain associated with running or walking, we recommend consulting a physical therapist or podiatrist before choosing your next pair of running shoes.
-While there’s no guarantee that wearing a pair of highly cushioned shoes, like the Asics Gel Nimbus 25, will help with injuries, they can make running more comfortable as you get back into running shape if you have to take some time off.
+While wearing a pair of highly cushioned shoes, like the Asics Gel-Nimbus 25, is not guaranteed to help with injuries, they can make running more comfortable as you get back into running shape if you have to take some time off.

 Will cushioned shoes cause me to roll my ankles?